Former President Donald Trump plans to attend Coca-Cola 600 in NC this weekend

 Ryan Blaney, who races for Team Penske, won last year’s Coca-Cola 600.

 The Coca-Cola 600 also brings a weekend of fun, with games, food trucks and driver appearances at Circle K Speed Street beginning Friday.
-Speed Street will also include concerts by Flo Rida and Steve Miller Band.
+Speed Street will also include concerts by Hairball and Kameron Marlowe.

 The Coca-Cola 600 is the first of two races at the 1.5-mile quad-oval race track in Concord, ahead of the fall playoff race — where Charlotte Motor Speedway lays out a road course known as the “Charlotte Roval.”